-Registration can be made online prior to class or onsite with front desk staff upon your arrival.
+Registration must be made online prior to class (see schedule below).

 Matt Champoux is the Director of Ashtanga Marin.
 He has been practicing Ashtanga Yoga since 2000 and teaching the method since 2005 (in both led and Mysore-style settings).
 He took his first class with Richard Freeman at the age of 14 and has been a devoted student since.
 As a result of his long-term studies with Richard and his wife, Mary Taylor, he is considered one of the few senior teachers internationally respected for having an advanced command of Freeman’s methods and inquiry process.
 After 14 years of intense study in Boulder, and completion of the Third Series with Richard and Mary, Matt moved to the Bay Area to teach full time in 2014.

 Location: we are based out of Metta Yoga located in downtown San Rafael, CA. We conveniently located 30 minutes north of SF and just minutes walking from the SMART train stop and transit stations of San Rafael.

 Series Info (does not have to be memorized before coming to your first Ashtanga Mysore-Style class):

 What is Ashtanga Yoga?
 Ashtanga literally means, "eight limbs" and refers to the eight-limbed path of yoga study prescribed to envelope ones life in the study of yoga.
 While the use of "Ashtanga" in much of the West has become synonymous with "Ashtanga Vinyasa Yoga" the word is free from sectarian ownership and instead refers the the nobel eightfold path echoed in the principles of the Buddha and the sage Patanjali.